-The Company released the results from metallurgical work on the Grasset deposit in 2015.
+The Company also released the results from preliminary metallurgical work on the Grasset deposit in 2015.
 The metallurgical studies show the sulphide mineralization comprising the H3 Zone exhibits excellent recovery characteristics (86.5% for nickel, 94% for copper and 89% for palladium) and that a very simple mill flow-sheet is capable of producing a good quality bulk nickel concentrate with each of nickel, copper, cobalt, platinum and palladium reporting to the concentrate in potentially payable quantities.

-Given the very depressed state of the nickel market the Company suspended work on the Grasset deposit and in the surrounding area following a small winter 2016 drill program.
-The Company will continue to monitor the recent improvement in the nickel price and look to return to more active exploration in the greater Grasset area in the future once the nickel market has stabilized.
+Given the very depressed state of the nickel market the Company suspended work on the Grasset deposit and on nickel related exploration in the surrounding area following a small winter 2016 drill program.
+The Company continues to monitor the nickel market and will look to return to more active exploration in the greater Grasset area once the nickel market has improved and stabilized.